Typeface: Serif typefaces

-Serif, or Roman, typefaces are named for the features at the ends of their strokes.
+Serif typefaces (also called "Roman" types for their appearance rather than orientation) are named for the features at the ends of their strokes.
 Times New Roman and Garamond are common examples of serif typefaces.
 Serif fonts are probably the most used class in printed materials, including most books, newspapers and magazines.
-Serif fonts are often classified into three subcategories: Old Style, Transitional, and Didone (or Modern), representative examples of which are Garamond, Baskerville, and Bodoni respectively.
+Serif fonts are often classified into three subcategories: Old Style, Transitional, and Didone or Modern, representative examples of which are Garamond, Baskerville, and Bodoni respectively.

 Old Style typefaces are influenced by early Italian lettering design.
 Modern fonts often exhibit a bracketed serif and a substantial difference in weight within the strokes.
 Though some argument exists as to whether Transitional fonts exist as a discrete category among serif fonts, Transitional fonts lie somewhere between Old Style and Modern style typefaces.
 Transitional fonts exhibit a marked increase in the variation of stroke weight and a more horizontal serif compared to Old Style.
 Slab serif designs have particularly large serifs, and date to the early nineteenth century.
 The earliest known slab serif font was first shown around 1817 by the English typefounder Vincent Figgins.